Big Sur Nest Cam

 During the nesting season, we activate one to two nest cams.
 The nest cam(s) provide biologists important data on reproductive success and allow viewers to follow the nest cycle from the time the egg is laid until the chick leaves the nest.
 However, in some instances condor nests do fail, like with many birds.
 This is unfortunate, but condor nests are wild and we do not have control over the outcome.

 HOW DO I FIND OUT MORE ABOUT EACH CONDOR?

 For more information about individual condors, visit My Condor.

 WHY ARE THE CONDORS WEARING WING TAGS?

-TELL ME ABOUT THE CHICK AND THE PARENTS.
+TELL ME ABOUT THE NESTING PARENTS-